 Most policies include:

 - a rationale (a reason for having the policy)

 - objectives (what you hope to achieve through the policy)

 - procedures that clearly describe the actual practices that will occur

 - who is responsible for its implementation

 - when the policy is planned to be reviewed.

 If your policy is not working well, consult with staff, contractors and families and change it!
 The content of your policies belongs to your service.

-A regular review process (see regulation 47, criterion GMA3) where those involved in the service have the opportunity to discuss policy and suggest changes will ensure your policies and procedures are always relevant to your service.
+A regular review process (see regulation 47(external link), criterion GMA3) where those involved in the service have the opportunity to discuss policy and suggest changes will ensure your policies and procedures are always relevant to your service.

 To read upfront: